 Every PC enthusiast wants to keep their computer’s processor temperatures as low as possible.
 Well, this is absolutely necessary, as neither the CPU, nor the GPU, should run too hot, if you want to preserve their longevity.
-The stock CPU coolers that are bundled along with the processors available in the market today are sub-par and do not give you the best cooling performance.
+The stock CPU coolers that are bundled along with the processors available in the market today are usually sub-par and do not give you the best cooling performance.
 That’s exactly why most consumers prefer buying better aftermarket coolers for significant improvements in thermal performance.
 Likewise, the thermal paste that’s usually provided with these coolers are not even close to the best ones out there.

 Well, if you have no idea what a thermal paste is, it’s nothing but a thermally conductive compound that’s usually applied between the processor (CPU or GPU) and cooler’s heatsink, in order to prevent air gaps and improve the heat transfer between the IC and the cooler.
 So, if you’re an enthusiast who wants the absolute best thermal performance out of your CPU and GPU, we highly recommend you to purchase a high quality thermal paste.
 There are plenty of them available in the market, and if you’re confused regarding which one to go for, here are the 12 best thermal paste for CPU and GPU you can buy.

 Best Thermal Pastes/Compounds for CPU and GPU in 2022